Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 The party continues down the long hall.
 When they arrive near the center the ravens in the roof and rafters take wing closing in on the invaders.
 "So this is where [[Shoko]] summoned them from." - G *readying his bow*

-	1.
+1

 	[[Naoto no Hatsuyuki|Noe]] draws one of her blades and slashes and punches at the assailing murder immediately knocking some of them out of the air.
 	[[Zio]] recites an incantation and performs some arcane movements with his hands.
 	A frozen shadow steps out from a doorway further down the long hall.
 	One of the flocks of ravens descends on [[Ochitsuite Arashi|Ochi]] pecking and clawing to little effect due to his agility.
 	Another mass swarms around his head attempting to peck out his eyes and fails in it's efforts.
 	[[Ochitsuite Arashi|Ochi]] slashes out with both blades in retaliation ending several more birds.
-	Ukshaka screams in pain as another of the flocks manages to gouge at her eyes blinding her.
+	[[Ukshaka]] screams in pain as another of the flocks manages to gouge at her eyes blinding her.
-	Wei yan scurries past [[Ochitsuite Arashi|Ochi]] and spits out a gout of flame roasting one of the whirlwinds of ravens.
+	[[Wei yan]] scurries past [[Ochitsuite Arashi|Ochi]] and spits out a gout of flame roasting one of the whirlwinds of ravens.
-	Ukshaka swings blindly in a panic at her assailants and misses.
+	[[Ukshaka]] swings blindly in a panic at her assailants and misses.
 	A door bursts open next to [[Ochitsuite Arashi|Ochi]] surprising him and revealing another Tengu who looks equally surprised at the scene before him.
 	Another tengu appears and stabs [[Ochitsuite Arashi|Ochi]].
 	[[Grayson]] takes note of more Tengu appearing to the south from doors further down the long hall and attempts to keep them from joining the fray with surpressing fire stepping between shots toward his targets.